GOTIC

 4 stars The absence of H makes all the difference

-The opening "Escenes de la terra en festa I de la mar en calma" effectively acts as a brief overture to the album since, although it does not summarise the music as such, it contains a good cross section of the styles and sounds which prevail throughout the album.
+The opening "Escenes de la terra en festa I de la mar en calma" effectively acts as a brief overture since, although it does not summarise the music as such, it contains a good cross section of the styles and sounds which prevail throughout the album.
 The following "Imprompt I" focuses on the jazzier side of the band, indeed the word Focuses is a good description, the track having similarities with the work of that Dutch outfit.

-"Jocs d'ocells" bathes in some superb mellotron, the piece being light and whispy while retaining the attention through an ever developing melody.
+"Jocs d'ocells" bathes in some superb mellotron, the piece being light and whispy while retaining the listener's attention through an ever developing melody.
 The following "La revolucio" slows things down slightly, electric piano and flute sharing the limelight until a PFM like staccato break changes the mood completely.
 The brief "Danca d'estiu" has a bit of an ELP feel to it, probably due to the Greg Lake like twang of the bass chords.

 "I tu que ho veies tot tan facil" is a light symphonic piece with mellotron once again featuring strongly.
 This is where Gotic really do become Camel, the track featuring a delightful procession of lead guitar, church organ and synthesiser.
 This is without doubt the best track on the album up to this point, but soon to be eclipsed by the 10 minute closer, "Historia d'una gota d'aigua".
 This wonderful suite opens with drifting flute on acoustic guitar, the melody being pastoral and reflective.
 As things gradually pick up, we find another Focus like melody played out on flute, the repetitive refrain becoming ever more haunting and infectious.
-As mellotron adds further colours to the piece, we fully realise we are enjoying a truly magnificent final track.
-Strangely perhaps, the track actually reminds me of the later (less well known) part of Eric Clapton's "Layla".
+As mellotron adds further colours to the piece, we become aware we are enjoying a truly magnificent final track.
+Strangely perhaps, the track actually reminds me of the latter (less well known) part of Eric Clapton's "Layla".

 "Escenes" is a superb album by this one shot Spanish band.
 Had it been released by a British or American outfit in 1978, there is no doubt we would now be revering them as pillars of the genre.
 This is essential listening for those who enjoy genuine 1970's prog.

-Escenes by GOTIC album cover Studio Album, 1978
+Escenes by GÒTIC album cover Studio Album, 1978

-4.07 | 35 ratings
+4.11 | 143 ratings

 BUY